-Whether you’re an old specialist with a pair of fencing pliers for a right hand, or just learning the ropes of wood, wire and tape, there's always something to learn when it comes to livestock fencing.
-Jim Gerrish, of American GrazingLands Service LLC in May, ID, and Merle Mohr, Gallagher territory manager based in Mina, SD, shared their thoughts on the most common fencing mistakes they see.
+Whether you’re an experienced hand or just learning the basics of wood, wire and tape, there's always something more to learn when it comes to livestock fencing.
+Jim Gerrish, of American GrazingLands Services LLC, in May, Idaho, and Kevin Derynck, Gallagher territory manager based in Keystone, S.D., shared their thoughts on the seven most common fencing mistakes.

 1. Corner posts

 Post diameter depends on the strength of the fence.
-Gerrish says the lightest-duty fence, such as a 1- or 2-wire high-tensile pasture subdivision fence, would only need a 4- to 5-in.-diameter post.
-A 5-strand barbed wire fence, or 5- or 6-strand high-tensile fence, would use a 6- to 7-in.-diameter post.
-And for net wire fences, Gerrish prefers an 8-in.-diameter post.
+Gerrish says the lightest-duty fence, such as a 1- or 2-wire, high-tensile pasture subdivision fence, only requires a 4- to 5-inch-diameter post.
+A 5-strand barbed wire fence, or 5- or 6-strand high-tensile fence, requires a 6- to 7-inch-diameter post.
+For net wire fences, Gerrish recommends an 8-inch-diameter post.

-Keeping corner posts in the ground is the chief concern for Mohr.
-“A 10-ft. brace is the ultimate in making corner posts stay in the ground,” he says, favoring a “floating diagonal” bracing system, in which the angle brace is a 4-in. by 10-ft. post notched a half-inch into the main corner post.
-The other end is set on top of the ground opposite of the corner post.
+Keeping corner posts in the ground is Derynck’s chief concern.
+He says a 10-foot brace is the ultimate, and he favors a “floating diagonal” bracing system, in which the angle brace is a 4-inch by 10-foot post notched a half-inch into the main corner post.
+The other end is set on top of the ground opposite the corner post.

-Mohr also cautions fencers to be wary of using drillstem for corner bracing.
-Drillstem is the metal pipe byproduct of oil wells.
-Unlike wood, it has the potential to conduct electricity and lessen the efficiency of the fence (see miskate #7).
+And he cautions against using drill stem – the metal pipe byproduct of oil wells – for corner bracing an electric fence.
+Unlike wood, it can conduct electricity and lessen the efficiency of the fence.

 2. Post spacing

-“We always tell people they're using way too many posts,” Mohr remarks.
-The practice stems from people's experience with barbed wire, he says, where the rule of thumb was 1 post spaced every rod length (16.5 ft.).
-In an electric-fencing system, posts can be spaced farther apart.
-Mohr spaces posts 80-100 ft. apart, about 50 posts/mile.
+Fencers tend to use too many posts, which likely stems from people's experience with barbed wire, where the rule of thumb was 1 post every rod length (16.5 feet).
+In an electric-fencing system, Derynck spaces posts 80-100 feet apart, or about 50 posts per mile.

-He suggests using a “stay” if posts are spaced 100 ft. apart.
-A stay is a shorter post that sits on top of the ground and holds wires up.
-Gerrish prefers his posts closer together, at 50-70 ft.
+He suggests using a “stay” – a shorter post that sits on top of the ground and holds wires up – if posts are spaced 100 ft. apart.
+Gerrish prefers his posts closer together, at 50-70 feet.

-Mohr recommends using a low-impedance energizer, with a low-amp fuse.
-“The larger the energizer, the smaller the voltage,” Mohr says, because larger energizers are apt to power through more vegetation and short out.
+Derynck, who represents Gallagher in Nebraska and the Dakotas, recommends a low-impedance energizer, with a low-amp fuse.
+“The larger the energizer, the smaller the voltage,” he says, because larger energizers are apt to power through more vegetation and short out.
 He considers 7,000-8,000 volts high for an energizer.

-Spacing is key.
-Gerrish explains that a ground rod is essentially an antenna receiving electrons flowing through the soil and back to the energizer, completing the circuit.
+Gerrish says spacing is key, as a ground rod is essentially an antenna receiving electrons flowing through the soil and back to the energizer, completing the circuit.
 Ground rods can also interact with a given volume of soil.
-So if three ground rods are driven into the ground 6 in. apart, in essence they act as one ground rod because of the volume of soil they interact with.
+If three ground rods are driven into the ground 6 inches apart, in essence, they act as one ground rod because of the volume of soil they interact with.

-Mohr points out that most people will put in three ground rods near the energizer.
-He encourages people to space ground rods throughout the whole network of fencing.
-It's especially necessary if the average rainfall of the fenced area is less than ideal for proper grounding.
+Derynck says most people insert three ground rods near the energizer.
+He encourages people to space ground rods throughout the whole network of fencing, particularly if the average rainfall of the fenced area is less than ideal for proper grounding.

 5. Wildlife friendly

-He says building a fence with flexibility is more important than building enduring strength into a fence.
-When Gerrish relocated to Idaho from Missouri, the fencing was high-tensile electric on T-posts.
-Gerrish says T-posts were getting bent over and insulators broke off due to wildlife traffic.
-He replaced T-posts with PowerFlex fence posts and has had few problems since.
+Rather than strive for a fence that’s elk and moose-proof, Gerrish suggests a flexible fence.
+When he moved to Idaho from Missouri, the fencing was high-tensile electric on T-posts, but the T-posts were being bent and insulators broken off due to wildlife.
+He replaced T-posts with PowerFlex fence posts and has had few problems since, he says.

 Another consideration is building a low-profile fence.
-On Gerrish's 2-wire range fences, the top wire is at 30 in. and the second wire is at 20 in.
-It is designed so antelope can go under wires at a dead run and low enough that elk will hit the fence with their legs and not the heaviest part of their body.
+On Gerrish's 2-wire range fences, the top wire is at 30 inches and the second wire is at 20 inches.
+It’s designed to allow antelope to go under the wires at a dead run, but low enough that elk will hit the fence with their legs and not the heaviest part of their body.

 6. Gate openings

 In an electric-fencing system, creating a gate system that conducts current is a challenge.
-Mohr recommends placing a floating diagonal brace on either side of the gate opening.
+Derynck recommends placing a floating diagonal brace on either side of the gate opening.

-To keep the fence “hot,” he recommends trenching both insulated hot and cold galvanized wires 1 ft. deep under the opening.
-This may need to be deeper in high-traffic areas or low-lying wet spots, or shallower in less-used pasture settings.
-“The gate no longer needs to carry current, because you have your current going underneath the ground,” Mohr says.
+To keep the fence “hot,” trench both insulated hot and cold galvanized wires 1- foot deep under the opening (perhaps deeper in high-traffic areas or low-lying wet spots, or shallower in less-used pasture settings).
+“The gate no longer needs to carry current, because you have your current going underneath the ground,” he says.

 “Putting a steel post anywhere into an electric fence is a big mistake, because you are then relying on the insulator to keep your fence from shorting out,” Gerrish says.
-He prefers the wood-plastic composite PowerFlex post or fiberglass.
-“No matter how good an insulator you get, eventually something's going to break or pop off, and you have the potential for dead-shorting.”
+He prefers highly flexible plastic or wood-plastic composite posts, “No matter how good an insulator you get, eventually something's going to break or pop off, and you have the potential for dead-shorting.”

 You might also like: